dongjs/dongjs.github.io/README.md

 You don't have write permissions for the /var/lib/gems/2.3.0 directory.
 ```

-The workaround is to install the latest stable Ruby from Brightbox: ``.
+The workaround is to install the latest stable Ruby from Brightbox Networks.
+See [this guide](https://ntsystems.it/post/Jekyll-on-WSL).
+In my case, after adding the Brightbox repo, Ruby 2.4 was the latest version.

+From the top-level directory, run `bundle exec jekyll serve`; navigate to `localhost:4000` in a browser.

 Jekyll